 I worked at the Roundhouse over a period of 3yrs.
-Firstly as an actor in a production of ‘Future Shock’ [I shall be telling this story separately] in 1978 and when that ended, as Deputy Production Manager for the next couple of years.
+Firstly as an actor in a production of ‘Future Shock’ [See the separate story for more about that ] in 1978 and when that ended, as Deputy Production Manager for the next couple of years.

 I only discovered a few years later that my job title was Deputy Production Manager.
 At the time, I just saw myself as a member of a rather eccentric team of people that rather miraculously kept the Roundhouse going.
 The charismatic team leader, or Production Manager, was Neil Cooper.
 I couldn’t immediately understand why they would want to employ me as they only had experience of me as an actor.
 But then the Roundhouse has never operated like other theatre’s and there was method in Neil’s madness, as I later discovered.

 He obviously saw a kindred spirit in me and had identified, quite correctly, that I was the sort of person that would turn my hand to anything and not get hung-up on job descriptions.
 There were specialists for lighting and LX but even they would pitch in if required.
 We just worked as a team whose aim was always to get this wonderful building to accommodate whatever production or concert we were hosting next.

 The Roundhouse was not unionised because it would have folded overnight if we had had to stick to defined roles…as happens in most theatre’s.
 This was a tricky area, as I was to discover later.
 Despite being a member of Equity, the actors union, my conscience was clear and I could see the bigger picture.
 I felt connected to the place.
 Partly because my sister had worked there as an accountant a few years previously and also because I had been going to see concerts there for a number of years.
 It was my kind of place.
 I felt honoured to be invited to work there.